muhisan/MechaCar_Statistical_Analysis/README.md

  * The p-values for all test results are not low enough to reject the null hypothesis.
  * In the 3 first test the sample mean and the population mean of 1500 are statistically similar However, they are different in the last lot(lot3).
-Therefore those results shows that there mus be an issue in the lot 3 production process that Jeremy and the team should try to find out and correct it.
+Therefore those results shows that there must be an issue in the lot 3 production process that Jeremy and the team should try to find out and correct it.